mitsuba-renderer/drjit/docs/general.rst

    dr.enable_grad(params)

-Pytrees can similarly be used as variables in recorded loops, arguments and return values of polymorphic function calls, arguments in scatter/gather operations, and many others (the :ref:`reference <reference>` explicitly lists the word *Pytree* in all supported operations).
+PyTrees can similarly be used as state variables in symbolic loops and conditionals, as arguments and return values of symbolic calls, as arguments of scatter/gather operations, and many others (the :ref:`reference <reference>` explicitly lists the word *PyTree* in all supported operations).

-To turn a user-defined type into a Pytree, define a static ``DRJIT_STRUCT`` member dictionary describing the names and types of all fields.
+To turn a user-defined type into a PyTree, define a static ``DRJIT_STRUCT`` member dictionary describing the names and types of all fields.
 It should also be default-constructible without the need to specify any arguments.
 For instance, the following snippet defines a named 2D point, containing (amongst